awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

 ## Create a Lambda Function<a name="create-lambda-function"></a>

-Use the following procedure to create a Lambda function to handle an Auto Scaling event\.
+Use the following procedure to create a Lambda function using the **hello\-world** blueprint to serve as the target for events\.

 **To create a Lambda function**